tschaefer/ruby-hosts/README.md

 ## Introduction

-**hostsctl** may be used to query and change the system hosts file entries.
+**hostsctl** may be used to query and change the system hosts file entries, local and remote.

 * list entries
 * add new entry